codesurfers/codesurfers.github.io/links/index.md

 [Clojure](https://clojure.org/)

-Clojure is a well-designed Lisp, which embraces good ideas from multiple paradigms.
+Clojure is a modern Lisp on the JVM, which incorporates great ideas from multiple paradigms.
+Easy interoperability with the large number of available Java libraries is an added bonus.

 ##### Common Lisp